AdamSchwartz1/School_District_Analysis/README.md

 The purpose of this analysis was to modify the results from the original findings due to some students mis-reporting their scores.
 It was determined that some of the math and reading scores for 9th graders from Thomas High School were fraudulent so I had to change all of those scores to NAN and then re-run the analysis.

 ## Results
-Using bulleted lists and images of DataFrames as support, address the following questions

 - How is the district summary affected?
     - The district summary was not affected a lot.
 Math and reading scores both slightly dropped but the overall passing percent only dropped by .3%
 - How is the school summary affected?